 Atlanta Falcons 26th-ranked run defense.
 Chances are good they'll see more

 stout units in January.

 2.)
 Yes, the Seahawks allowed 44 points to the Atlanta Falcons in the season finale.
 In the 4th quarter, the Falcons scored two touchdowns in 77 seconds on scoring drives of 19 and 10 yards thanks to a pair of turnovers by Seahawks back-up quarterback Seneca Wallace.

 They're a team with a Super Bowl pedigree and enough talent to return.

-they finished the season with two losses in their final three games.
+But they finished the season with two losses in their final three games.

 right, those games didn't matter.
 Finally, there's something Brewer and I